crownstone/bluenet/docs/TESTING.md

 - [ ] Check if you can't turn on the dimmer anymore.

+Now try it in setup mode:

+- Wait for it to cool off.
+- Factory reset crownstone.
+- Enable dimming.
+- Turn relay on.
+- [ ] Check if it turns off.
+- [ ] Check if it reports the correct error state (`100` according to the [protocol](PROTOCOL.md#state_error_bitmask)).
+- [ ] Check if you can't turn on the relay anymore.
+- [ ] Check if you can't turn on the dimmer anymore.

 ### Test plan dimmer temperature soft fuse

 - Factory reset crownstone.
 - Setup crownstone.
+- Enable dimming.
 - Turn relay off.
 - Set current threshold dimmer at 16000mA.
 - Reset crownstone.